10 unmissable sights in Milan

 Milan Cathedral, called Duomo di Milano in Italian, is one of the world’s largest Gothic cathedrals.
 It is located in the heart of the city.

 Bellagio, Varenna, Tremezzo, Menaggio...discover the best things to do in Lake Como and the various ways of getting there from Milan.

 The Galleria Vittorio Emanuele II is sometimes nicknamed il salotto di Milano (Milan’s drawing room).
 This shopping arcade was designed in the 19th century

 The Pinacoteca di Brera is believed to house one of the best art collections in all of Italy.
 Discover its artwork, entrance fees and more information.

 La Scala, in full Teatro alla Scala, is one of the most famous opera houses in the world.
 Find information on the opera house and its opening hours.

-The Castello Sforzesco (Sforza Castle in English) was built as a fortress during the fourteenth century and is one of the most important landmarks of Milan.
+The Castello Sforzesco (Sforza Castle in English) was built as a fortress in the fourteenth century and is one of the most important landmarks in Milan.

 The Last Supper by Leonardo da Vinci (Cenacolo Vinciano) is one of the most renowned paintings in the world.
 Visit the Church of Santa Maria delle Grazie.

 The Cimitero Monumentale (Monumental Cemetery) is famous for its large number of beautifully decorated tombs.
 Discover this open-air museum.